brandontnavarrete/PySpark-Practice/README.md

 To run the code in this repository, you'll need to open the Jupyter Notebook files in a Jupyter Notebook server.
 You can start a local Jupyter Notebook server by running the following command in your terminal:

+Then, navigate to the location of the Jupyter Notebook files in your file system and open them in your browser.
+You should be able to run the code cells in the notebook and see the results.

+## Contributing

+If you have suggestions for improving this repository, please open an issue or a pull request.
+I'm always happy to receive feedback and contributions!